By Rose Pastore, Sarah Stanley, published on September 6, 2011 - last reviewed on June 9, 2016

 Men didn't rate proud women as ugly, just less attractive than the cheery or ashamed ones.
 Pride is a proxy for power and status.
 "Evolutionarily speaking, that's not something men are looking for in mating," Tracy notes.
 Still, what someone responds to at a glance is not necessarily what they're looking for in a long-term relationship.

-often become permanent perceptions, but women wearing glamorous makeup may seem less appealing over time.
+First impressions often become permanent perceptions, but women wearing glamorous makeup may seem less appealing over time.

 Harvard University researchers showed men and women images of models with different amounts of makeup.
 When subjects got only a quarter-second glimpse, they rated women with heavier cosmetics higher in attractiveness,likability, trustworthiness, and competence.
 But given unlimited viewing time, the trust and likability advantages disappeared, suggesting that cosmetics impact reflexive and reflective judgments differently.—Sarah Stanley